DiabloPro/UiLibrary/README.md

 <br></br>
 end) -- creates slider under the toggle
 <br></br>
+toggle:createBind(function(bind)

-toggle:createBind() -- lets you keybind the toggle
+end) -- lets you keybind the toggle, function is optional and fires when bind is changed
 <br></br>
-toggle:setBind() -- must be an enum keycode
+toggle:setBind() -- must be an enum keycode does not fire createBind callback
 <br></br>
 toggle:getBind() -- returns nil if no bind
 <br></br>